 I joined the ATSICHS Brisbane Deadly Choices team in April 2021.

 What prompted you to work at ATSICHS Brisbane?

-While training in Cairns, I got a call from the Head Coach of the South West Metro Pirates Basketball offering me a contract to play in his NBL1 team.
-I jumped at the opportunity and found myself in my red Mazda 3 on the highway to Brisbane the next day.
+While training in Cairns, I got a call from the Head Coach of the South West Metro Pirates Basketball.
+He offered me a contract to play in his NBL1 team and I jumped at the opportunity.
+So I found myself in my red Mazda 3 on the highway to Brisbane the next day.

 After I arrived in Brisbane, I unpacked and immediately began searching for an additional source of income.
 I looked at various jobs before I saw the role with Deadly Choices.
 I was keen to work in that area to make a difference.
 Growing up in remote communities, I saw firsthand the negative effects smoking, alcohol, and drugs had on the community.

 Can you tell us a bit more about your career background?

 I worked as a Student Welfare Officer with the Paramatta State School in Cairns.
 This role involved working with Child Safety and Act for Kids to create, revise and reform support strategies to support families, support students in all areas to improve their educational experience.

 I also worked as a Support Officer with the Midnight Basketball Program in Cairns.
 Our goal was to reduce criminal activity in the Cairns region by creating an alternative safe and enjoyable activity for young people (predominantly Indigenous high school students and young adults) to participate in during the night.